 If you follow one of these links to Amazon you can find an almost endless supply of all kinds of Advent calendars from magnetic, to paper, and more!!

 I much prefer one that I can reuse and change each year.
 There are several options/ideas you could get or make to fill yourself.
 Each usually features numbers for each day.
 Hanging stockings, shelves, envelopes, pockets are all good options.
 You can fill them with candy, stickers, and pencils for treats.
-Another idea I can’t wait to try when my kiddos get older is notes featuring an act of kindness to achieve each day.
-My final idea here is using pictures or felt figures to create a Christmas scene or more specifically a Nativity scene.

-1. I just tell my kids I call or text Santa after they are in bed to tell him how they are behaving.
+I just tell my kids I can call or text Santa after they are in bed to tell him how they are behaving.
 There is even a phone number with a Santa hotline set up if you need proof!

-2. Writing letters is a very old school or traditional way of keeping in touch with Santa.
+Writing letters is a very old school or a traditional way of keeping in touch with Santa.
 It is also a great way to see how honest your children prove to be about their own actions.

-3. A Santa cam is a good set and forget method.
+A Santa cam is a good set and forgets method.
 Use a Christmas bulb from the tree and craft it to make it look like a camera lens (when the kids aren’t around).
 Then just hang back on the tree and tell the kids that’s how Santa keeps a watch on them.
 (Here photo with an Esty link!
 So cute!!!)